-Greyhound’s liability for a shipment containing a phone card, gift card, ticket (for example a ticket to an event or a ticket for a plane flight) , gift certificate, coupon, or other similar printed matter with an exchange value is limited to the cost (which shall not include any amount of the value attached to the card, certificate, or coupon, or similar printed matter) of replacing the physical card(s) , certificate(s) or printed matter, not to exceed $100 (One Hundred dollars) per shipment.
-In no event shall Greyhound be liable for the face value of any phone card, ticket, gift certificate, gift card, coupon or similar printed matter.
+Greyhound’s liability for a shipment containing a phone, gift card, ticket (for example a ticket to an event or a ticket for a plane flight), gift certificate, coupon, or other similar printed matter with an exchange value is limited to the cost (which shall not include any amount of the value attached to the card, certificate, or coupon, or similar printed matter) of replacing the physical card(s), certificate(s) or printed matter, not to exceed $100 (One Hundred Dollars) per shipment.
+In no event shall Greyhound be liable for the face value of any phone card, ticket, gift certificate, gift card, coupon, or similar printed matter.

 Shipments of Payroll Checks, moving at the direction of an employer to his employee(s), WILL be accepted for transportation, subject to a limited liability not to exceed the cost incurred for the reconstruction or preparation of new Payroll Checks, but not the cost of transportation, in case of loss or damage.

-Shipments of Automobile Windshields, Automobile Window Glass, Neon Signs and Bent Neon Tubing WILL be accepted for transportation subject to a Zero Released Value and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for damage.
+Shipments of Automobile Windshields, Automobile Window Glass, Neon Signs, and Bent Neon Tubing WILL be accepted for transportation subject to a Zero Released Value and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for the damage.